-Any data or observations that are on the tails of a normal distribution are most likely abnormalities that will sooner later turn around a revert to the mean.
+Any data or observations that are on the tails of a normal distribution are most likely abnormalities that will sooner or later turn around a revert to the mean.
 At least that’s the idea (most of the time).

 Coin flipping is a perfect example of mean-reversion:

-If you flip a coin and assuming fair play, there is a 50% chance of tail or head.
+If you flip a coin and assume fair play, there is a 50% chance of tail or head.
 By flipping 100 times there is a 67% chance that the interval will be 55:45 head or tail (one standard deviation).
 The chance of being inside 60:40 is 95% (two standard deviations), and 99% of being inside 65:35 (three standard deviations).

-However, the more you flip the coin, for example 10 000 times, the closer you’ll get to the average of 50:50, despite having short-term “runs” that can deviate pretty much from the long-term statistics and probabilities.
+However, the more you flip the coin, for example, 10 000 times, the closer you’ll get to the average of 50:50, despite having short-term “runs” that can deviate pretty much from the long-term statistics and probabilities.

 This is also called the law of large numbers, which is an important concept in trading.

 How can you utilize the coin-flip metaphor in the financial markets?

 It turns out certain markets are mean-revertive by nature, while others are not.
 For example, stocks are highly mean-reverting in the short-term while commodities are much less so.
 However, the good thing about stocks is that you can successfully apply both momentum and mean-reversion.
 Moreover, the stock market has many sectors and industries that are not very correlated (business-like).

 The latter is not a contradiction.
 The market is very mean-revertive in the short-term (less than three months), while momentum seems to work best in 3-12 months time frames.
 When looking at more than 12 months stocks trend, ie. the upward bias from inflation and earnings make stocks go up.
 The overnight edge has been long and persistent.